This post was originally published on July 26, 2019 and was updated May 13th, 2019.

-Common learning goals for new therapists often include professional focus, practice specialty, self of the therapist training, business development, among others.
-Outline your main learning goals, and make a short list of supervisors that can help you accomplish them.
+Common learning goals for new therapists often include professional focus/modality, practice specialty/niche, self of the therapist training, business development, among others.
+Before speaking with a potential supervisor, outline your main learning goals.
+Then, make a short-list of supervisors that will help you accomplish them.

-What is the supervisor's hourly fee, what value is being provided, and is it worth it?
+What is the supervisor's hourly fee, what value is being provided, and is it worth it to you?

 Many therapists, especially those working toward initial licensure, choose supervisors based on their hourly fee.
-While cost is an important consideration, the other 4 factors included in this list will have a more significant impact on you as you move through the process of accumulating clinical hours.
+While cost is an important consideration, the other four factors included in this post will have a more significant and lasting impact on you as you move through the process of accumulating clinical hours.
 This is because choosing a clinical supervisor based on cost alone leaves both your needs and the supervisor’s skills and expertise out of the decision-making process.
 Cost should be considered only in conjunction with your other most valuable goals.

 In some geographical areas, it is standard for supervisors to charge their client session fee, or more, for clinical supervision.
 In other areas, it is standard for the supervision fee to be lower than the session fee.
-Make sure you understand the common practice for your geographical area.
+Make sure you understand common practices in your geographical area.
 In addition, if you’re seriously considering a particular supervisor, ask her about her fee.
 She should be able to explain her reasoning for it, and this should help in your decision-making.

 What theory knowledge do you want to deepen, or what theory do you want to master?

-This factor ties in to factor #1, but it is specific to your goals for theory learning, implementation, and development.
+This factor ties in to factor #1, therapist development, but it is also specific to your goals for theory learning, implementation, and development.

 4 | Professional Goals